KubeDynamicScaler/KubeDynamicScaler/README.md

 - **Global Replica Management**: Define cluster-wide scaling policies
 - **Selective Overrides**: Apply specific scaling rules to targeted deployments
 - **HPA/KEDA Integration**: Seamlessly work with existing auto-scaling solutions
-- **Safety First**: Protect critical systems through namespace and resource exclusions
 - **Flexible Scaling Modes**:
+  - Global Mode: Defines a percentage for a global adjustment of replicas (can be to increase or to reduce)
-  - Override Mode: Complete control over replica count
+  - Override Mode: Handle percentual override to workloads, selector or namespaces specified
-  - Additive Mode: Stack percentages for gradual scaling
+  - Additive Mode: Stack percentages to be added to the overall percentage
+  - Ignore Mode: Handle exceptions to workloads, selector or namespaces specified
 - **Real-time Updates**: Configuration changes through ConfigMaps without restarts
 - **Prometheus Metrics**: Built-in monitoring and alerting support
 - **Kubernetes Native**: Follows Kubernetes patterns and best practices